Learn basic HTML formatting you can use to format content in your posts and pages …

 WordPress HTML.
 (Screenshot source: plugin website)

-Pasting HTML directly into your WordPress editor can break various elements and corrupt the HTML.
-By entering the HTML code inside the custom fields dialogue boxes, you can output the exact HTML-formatted content to your post or page.
+Pasting HTML directly into the WordPress editor can break various elements and corrupt the HTML.
+By inputting the HTML code in the custom fields dialogue boxes, you can output HTML to your page or post.

-Extensible HTML Editor Buttons is a free WordPress plugin you can add to your website that allows you to have better control of settings for HTML tags like div and span, as well as add custom buttons and additional functions to your text editor …
+Extensible HTML Editor Buttons is a free WordPress plugin you can add to your blog that enables you to have better control of settings for HTML tags like div and span, as well as adding custom buttons and extra functions to your text editor …

-WP Plugin – Extensible HTML Editor Buttons.
+Extensible HTML Editor Buttons – WP Plugin.
 (Screenshot source: plugin website)

-Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your page or post, make sure that you have entered your HTML tags correctly in the Text Editor, not in the Visual Tab.
+Tip #3 – Troubleshooting HTML Tag Errors: If your text formatting displays incorrectly after publishing your post or page, make sure that you have entered your HTML-formatted text correctly in the Text Editor, not in the Visual Editor.

-For example, if you type the text shown below in the Visual Content Tab …
+For example, if you type the following text in the Visual Editor …

 Your text will look like this when you publish your post …

-You can see what is causing the problem if you switch over to the Text Tab …
+You can see what is causing the problem by switching over to the Text Tab …

 As you can see in the screenshot above, WordPress converts the symbols “<” and “>” into their HTML code equivalents (called ASCII characters).